xamat/blog/_posts/2023-01-16-transformer-models-an-introduction-and-catalog-2d1e9039f376.md

 **Update 05/2023**

 Another pretty large update after 4 months.
 I was invited to submit the [article] (https://arxiv.org/abs/2302.07730) to a journal, so I decided to enlist some help from some LinkedIn colleages and completely revamp it.
 First off, we added a whole lot of new models, including e.g. many from the Llama family.
 Because of this, we also included a new image that includes all the newer models we have included since February 2023.
 Since some of those models are fine-tuned or intstruction-tuned, we went into explaining a bit more what is the difference between a fine-tuned and a pre-trained model, and added a section on that discussion.
+We also fixed some details on the catalog itself and added a field on the license status of each model, which has become very relevant recently.
 Finally, there was a lot of editing throughout the paper that I have incorporated here too.
 Hope this makes it more useful!

 Also, in case you are wondering why the catalog does not include GPT-4 or PALM-2, I explicitly decided not to include models for which there are no public details of the different elements needed to classify and understand them even at the most basic level.

+Thanks so much to Ananth Sankar, Jie Bing, Praveen Kumar Bodigutla, Timothy J. Hazen, and Michaeel Kazi from LinkedIn for their help with this latest version!

 **Update 01/16/2023**